brianthomas/app-analytics/README.md

-# Applications Program Analytics Project
+# Applications Program Analytics Project - Software Installed

 ## About
 This project is an investigation of NASA Applications using data harvested from Bigfix database using Web reports interface.